Porous Media Flow Simulations for the Mining Industry with AMPHOS 21

 Toward the end of the webinar, Elena showed how to set up and solve a model of groundwater drainage for an underground mine.
 The demonstration featured many useful tips and tricks for importing and working with complex geometries in the COMSOL environment, as shown below.

 Imported surface topography from Elena’s demo in COMSOL Multiphysics.
 Image courtesy of AMPHOS 21.

 A ground surface topography is imported, augmented with rivers and lakes, and then combined with the geometry of an underground mine.
 The geometry is meshed so that a specific region of interest has a very fine mesh, and then a coarser mesh is used to discretize the surrounding structures.
 This is a valuable technique that can reduce computational complexity and save time.
 After associating physics with the imported geometry for this hydrogeology simulation, both stationary and transient study types are used to evaluate groundwater drainage behavior in the model.
 To conclude the demonstration, Elena provided interesting results and analyses including the evaluation of flow, depth-dependent permeability, 2D cross sections, and a water-mass balance.

-What I have shown you here only covers certain aspects of the full webinar.
-If you missed the live event, you can watch the archived version of it here.
 For those of you looking to learn more about what AMPHOS 21 specializes in, you should check out the AMPHOS 21 Certified Consultants page.